Andrew Miles

 What I Do

 My research is animated by two complementary aims.
-First, I examine how work in cultural sociology, social psychology, and cognitive psychology can be synthesized to develop better models of human action, focusing particularly on values, identities, and dual-process cognition.
+First, I examine how work in cultural sociology, social psychology, and cognitive psychology can be synthesized to develop better models of human action, focusing particularly on morality and dual-process cognition.
 Second, I explore the sources and behavioral consequences of different moral cultures.

-Website last updated: July 22, 2019
+Website last updated: October 8, 2025

 News

-New Paper on Measuring Automatic Cognition in Sociology
+New Paper on Deliberate Cognition

 Associate Professor of Sociology